How the Air India plane came crashing to earth

 Videos showed grisly scenes unfolding on the street, as people began to try to put out the blaze and search for survivors.

-The charred remains of the plane’s fuselage – still showing part of its registration, “VT-ANB” – can be seen lying on the debris-strewn street.
+The charred remains of the plane’s fuselage – still showing part of its registration, “VT-ANB” – could be seen lying on the debris-strewn street.
 Closer footage showed burned bodies being pulled from the ruins.
-In one video, a man retrieves a suitcase from the wreckage.
+In one video, a man retrieved a suitcase from the wreckage.

 The aftermath